Marketing Your Home

 When you make the decision to sell, it is important that you prepare your home and keep it clean at all times.
 It is very important that any potential buyer is able to envision your home as their future living space.
-This can mean that you may need to declutter to maximize the space in each room, put away or store personal items and pictures, paint walls to a neutral color, and/or remove any presence of pets.
-Let me preface that I love animals!!
-I have had dogs, cats, birds, fish, and hamsters, but I’m not the one buying your house!!
-Lots of buyers hate pets, and it will be the first thing that they complain about.
-Make their presence unknown and take them with you during showings and open houses, and there should not be any issues.
+This can mean that you may need to declutter to maximize the space in each room, put away or store personal items and pictures, paint walls to a neutral color, eliminate all odors, and have a plan for your pets during showings.

 Professional photos are a must!!
 I will provide a professional photographer to capture the beauty of your home and property.
 The photographer will take a minimum of 20 photos which will give us plenty of options for marketing your property throughout online and offline sources.

-My photographer can also create a virtual tour that will be included on the MLS as well as any other marketing campaigns.
-A photo virtual tour is included with each property.
-Video tours and outdoor drone video tours are available for an extra fee and only recommended for certain properties with 2+ acres, properties with unique features, or properties valued at $750,000 or higher.
+My photographer can also create a virtual tour that can be included on the MLS as well as any other marketing campaigns.
+A photo or video virtual tour is included with each property.
+Outdoor drone videos are available for an extra fee and only recommended for certain properties with 2+ acres, properties with unique features, or properties valued at $750,000 or higher.

 I use e-mail to market your home by keeping in touch with my personal and business networks.
 I periodically send out e-mails to past clients and friends as well as subscribing to several local groups of colleagues that exchange buyer needs and wants.